s3rvac/git-branch-viewer/README.md

 first loads the default configuration.
 Then, it loads the local configuration (if any) and overrides the already loaded settings.

-You should at least override `GIT_REPO_PATH`, which tells the viewer which git repository it should use.
+You should at least override `GIT_REPO_PATH`, which tells the viewer which Git repository it should use.
 Currently, it has to be an absolute path to a cloned repository.